microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 [Mocha][mocha] test framework, the [Chai][chai] assertion library and the [ts-mockito][tsmockito] mocking library.
-Tests follow the [Arrange-Act-Assert pattern][aaa], and they can be run using `npm test` from within the `buildTask` folder.
+Tests follow the [Arrange-Act-Assert pattern][aaa], and they can be run using `npm test` from within the `task` folder.
 This command will output both the test results and code coverage metrics.

 The code coverage is currently extremely high, and a high rate of coverage